Alex Cora: Boston Red Sox manager (second stint)

-Cora was re-hired as the Red Sox' manager on November 6, 2020, on a two-year contract for the 2021 and 2022 seasons, with a club option for the 2023 and 2024 seasons.
+Cora was rehired as the Red Sox' manager on November 6, 2020, on a two-year contract for the 2021 and 2022 seasons, with a club option for the 2023 and 2024 seasons.
 On April 14, 2021, Cora earned the 200th win of his managerial career in the first game of a doubleheader against the Minnesota Twins.
 The 2021 Red Sox qualified for the postseason as a wild card, and advanced to the ALCS.
 On November 22, 2021, the Red Sox announced that they exercised their 2023–2024 option to extend Cora's contract as manager of the team.

 During the 2022 season, Cora missed six games in the latter half of April after testing positive for COVID-19; bench coach Will Venable led the team in Cora's absence.
-His 19 challenges in 2022 were the fewest of any full time major league managers, as were his eight overturns.
+His 19 challenges in 2022 were the fewest of any full-time major league managers, as were his eight overturns.

+On July 24, 2024, the Red Sox announced that Cora agreed to a three-year contract extension, through the 2027 season.

 Managerial record

 Personal life

 Cora lives in Caguas, Puerto Rico, during the off-season.
 He has four children, including twins born during the 2017 season.
-His older brother is Joey Cora, a former MLB utility player and current coach.
+His older brother is Joey Cora, a former MLB utility player and current Detroit Tigers 3rd base coach.

 Cora is a 2006 inductee of the University of Miami Sports Hall of Fame.

 From February 2013 to November 2016, Cora was a color analyst for baseball on ESPN and ESPN Deportes.

 After winning the 2018 World Series, Cora took the World Series trophy to his hometown of Caguas on November 3, 2018.